ecoacoustics/website/content/resources/use-cases/gdm/index.md

 (p = 0.370).
 The intercept of the model was 0.206, which represents the expected dissimilarity between sites when the environmental predictors are equal.

-Figure 2 Main output plots of the GDM.
+{{% figure src="./GDM_fig2.png" caption="Figure 2: Main output plots of the GDM.
 A: observed compositional dissimilarity as a function of predicted ecological distance, where each point represents a site pair, and the line represents the GDM-predicted dissimilarity.
 B: Observed compositional dissimilarity as a function of predicted compositional dissimilarity, where the line represents a line of equality.
-C -- F: Plotted GDM spline functions for each environmental predictor variable.
+C -- F: Plotted GDM spline functions for each environmental predictor variable." width="100%"%}}

-Figure 2 Main output plots of the GDM.
-A: observed compositional dissimilarity as a function of predicted ecological distance, where each point represents a site pair, and the line represents the GDM-predicted dissimilarity.
-B: Observed compositional dissimilarity as a function of predicted compositional dissimilarity, where the line represents a line of equality.
-C -- F: Plotted GDM spline functions for each environmental predictor variable.

 ## Discussion